storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 at [BTC++ 2025 Floripa](https://btcpp.dev/conf/floripa).
 {% end %}

+**BitVM is a bridge between Bitcoin and a sidesystem**.
+Generally, these bridges are secured by a federated multisig, where to bridge-out you need to have a majority of the federation.
+Mathematically, this is a $(\frac{N}{2}+1)$-of-$N$ trust model.
+This is not ideal since it's a "trust me bro" situation and the "bros" are the majority of the bridge.
+BitVM is different, since it can drastically reduce the trust assumptions.
+It is a **$1$-of-$N$ trust model, in which as long as you have a live honest operator, you can withdraw on-chain**.

 ![BitVM Meme](bitvm.jpg)

 This post has a lot of overlaps with my previous post on